Basketball Referee

 There is a picture circulating on facebook of a young man who takes two steps, two very long steps to make a dunk.
 On his way up very last step his back leg his back leg dragged.
 Is this considered to be a traveling call or not a traveling call?

-Asked by Guy almost 7 years ago
+Asked by Guy about 7 years ago

 If you establish your left foot as a pivot, the move to your right foot and lift your left to this point you are ok.
 But as soon as your left touches the floor it is travelling.
 Dragging your pivot foot is like touching the floor again, and so it is travelling.